Representative peer: Scotland

 Under the Peerage Act 1963, all Scottish peers procured the right to sit in the House of Lords, and the system of electing representative peers was abolished.
 Scottish as well as British and English hereditary peers lost their automatic right to sit in the Upper House with the passage of the House of Lords Act 1999.
 During the debate on the House of Lords Bill, a question arose as to whether the proposal would violate the Treaty of Union.
 In suggesting that the Bill did indeed violate the Articles of Union, it was submitted that, prior to Union, the Estates of Parliament, Scotland's old, pre-Union parliament, was entitled to impose conditions, and that one fundamental condition was a guarantee of representation of Scotland in both Houses of Parliament at Westminster.
 It was implied, furthermore, that the Peerage Act 1963 did not violate the requirement of Scottish representation, set out in the Article XXII of the Treaty of Union, by allowing all Scottish peers to sit in the House of Lords: as long as a minimum of sixteen seats were reserved for Scotland, the principles of the Article would be upheld.
 It was further argued that the only way to rescind the requirement of Article XXII would be to dissolve the Union between England and Scotland, which the House of Lords Bill did not seek to do.

 Counsel for the Government held a different view.
 It was noted that the Peerage Act 1963 explicitly repealed the portions of the Articles of Union relating to elections of representative peers, and that no parliamentary commentators had raised doubts as to the validity of those repeals.
-As Article XXII had been, or at least purportedly, repealed, there was nothing specific in the Treaty that the bill transgressed.
+As Article XXII had been, at least purportedly, repealed, there was nothing specific in the Treaty that the bill transgressed.
 It was further asserted by the Government that Article XXII could be repealed because it had not been entrenched.
 Examples of entrenched provisions are numerous: England and Scotland were united "forever", the Court of Session was to remain "in all time coming within Scotland as it is now constituted", and the establishment of the Church of Scotland was "effectually and unalterably secured".
-Article XXII, however, did not include any words of entrenchment, making it "fundamental or unalterable in all time coming".
+Article XXII, however, did not include any words of entrenchment that would have made it "fundamental or unalterable in all time coming".